Disney cashes in on Baby Yoda merchandise

 DISNEY DRIVES DOW TO HISTORIC HIGH AFTER LAUNCH OF DISNEY PLUS

-The company stands to lose out on $2.7 million from sales spanning November to January without the Baby Yoda merchandise, according to e-commerce service company JungleScout.
+The company stands to potentially lose out on $2.7 million from sales spanning November to January without the Baby Yoda merchandise, according to estimates from e-commerce service company JungleScout.

 In November, searches for "Baby Yoda" surged throughout the month by more than 7,000 percent, according to the e-commerce service company.